ronnieholm/Backend-web-programming-course-spring-2015/Source/Exercises/Exercise01/ReadMe.md

   * 1 x 2 kr coin
   * 1 x 1 kr coin

-Your task is to describe (in writing) the calculation logic in much detail that each step becomes trivial to perform.
+Your task is to describe (in writing) the calculation logic in so much detail that each step becomes trivial to perform.
 A programmer should be able to follow your steps and turn the logic into a working piece of software.